-Catharine Hunt MA, MSc, MBPsS
+Catharine Hunt MA, MSc, MBPsS, Reg.
+MBACP

 When life events feel overwhelming, thinking about your challenges with an experienced practitioner can provide a safe and nurturing environment within which to consider the best path forward and achieve greater feelings of wellbeing and clarity.
 I offer a confidential counselling and psychotherapy service based in West and Central London and I aim to work collaboratively with my clients to develop a treatment plan which is tailored to best suit their needs.

 I prioritise the therapeutic relationship and approach each individual in a respectful manner.
 I have experience of working in long-term and short-term frameworks with clients of varying ages and genders.
 I am an integrative practitioner, trained to work in a variety of modalities including: humanistic and Person-Centered Therapy (PCT); Psychodynamic approaches; and Cognitive Behavioural Therapy (CBT); as well as Mindfulness and compassion-based work.

 Training, qualifications & experience

 I hold a Master of Science with Distinction in Psychology from the University of Westminster and am in the final year of my Doctoral studies as a Counselling Psychologist in Training at City, University of London.
 I am a member of the British Psychological Society (BPS) and a member of the BPS Division of Counselling Psychology (DCoP).
 I am also a Registered Member of the British Association for Counselling and Psychotherapy (BACP).